 ATM are everywhere in Argentina and Paraguay.
 We never had problems withdrawing cash but using our Visa card we were limited to 1500 pesos per withdrawal.
 The cost per withdrawal was also quite high (5 euro).
 Please note that there are almost always long lines with people waiting to get money.
 Not in a hurry: get your cash during the siesta hours in the afternoon.

 Going to South America means that you will have to speak at least some basic Spanish.
 It is rare to find persons (outside the tourist trade) that speak English or any other foreign language.
 Using Google Translate with off-line dictionaries can be very useful.

 Roads and traffic

 The highways 12 (south of Iguazu) and 11 (north of Resistencia) were very busy with cars, trucks and buses.
 Our route page gives some information on how to avoid these routes.
-The national highways in Paraguay were busy as well but had a good shoulder.
+The national highways in Paraguay were less busy and always had a good shoulder.
+Minor roads in Paraguay are always dirt roads, changing in red mud after rain.
 On the ‘puna’ north west of Salta we did not encounter busy roads.
-Actually our whole route from Salta to the north and then from Cafayate to Mendoza was very low on traffic.
+Actually our whole route from Salta to the north and then from Cafayate to Mendoza was extremely low on traffic.